It is usual for pupils – the black part in the center of our eyes – to dilate and constrict to improve our vision.

 - A slow heart rate (<120 beats per minute)

 - Droopy eyelids and protruding third eyelids

 Does your cat only have one eye that is constantly dilated?
 If so, your cat has anisocoria, which is where one of its pupils is a different size than the other.
-This is not a disease in itself, but rather a symptom of many other diseases.
+This is not a disease but rather a symptom of many other diseases.

 7. Feline Spastic Pupil Syndrome